TrainTravel/scala-workshop/01-workshop.md

 Function basics
 ===============

-* Use `def` to define functions
+* Frequently use `def` to define functions
-* Arguments must have types, return type can be occasionally inferred; good practice is to use it in Scala
+* Arguments must have types, return type can be occasionally inferred; good practice is to declare the return type
 * And we require it!